shivaylamba/climberrankings/README.md

 well as leaderboards which rank riders by their average score on M climbs.
 In addition, to leaderboards, Climber Rankings creates an index for climbs and pages for each rider with their respective scores on each of the N climbs they've rode.
-There is no index created for riders.
+No index is created for the riders.
 Climber Rankings also supports various 'aliases' for climbs, creating symlinks to ensure the leaderboards can be accessed by multiple names (though the pages contain a canonical URL to avoid causing SEO issues).